top of page

 How are finger injuries diagnosed?

-Dr Ricardo will want to examine the patient's hand, including testing the strength, sensation, and range of motion of the injured area.
-If he suspects a fracture or a foreign body such as glass or metal in the wound, X-rays may be ordered.
+Dr Ricardo will examine the patient's hand, including testing strength, sensation, and range of motion of the injured area.
+If he suspects a fracture or a foreign body, such as glass or metal, in the wound, X-rays may be ordered.
 X-rays do not show all types of foreign bodies, nor do they show injuries to tendons or ligaments (such as sprains and strains).

 Are there home remedies for finger injuries?